bottkars/bottkars.github.io/_posts/2022-07-23-Customizing_PPDM_K8S_Inventory_sources.md

 ## 2. Create a Configuration Patch for the cProxy
 We create manifest Patch for the cProxy from a yaml Document.
-This will be base64 encoded and presented as a Value to POD_CONFIG to our Inventory Source The [API Reference](https://developer.dell.com/apis/4378/versions/19.11/reference/ppdm-public.oas2.yaml/components/schemas/InventorySourceK8s) describes the Format of the Configuration.
+This will be base64 encoded and presented as a Value to POD_CONFIG type to our Inventory Source The [API Reference](https://developer.dell.com/apis/4378/versions/19.11/reference/ppdm-public.oas2.yaml/components/schemas/InventorySourceK8s) describes the Format of the Configuration.

 The *CPROXY_CONFIG* variable below will contain the base64 Document